hasindu2008/f5c/_docs/f5c-perf-hints.md

 ---
-title: F5C CPU-GPU performance hints
+title: F5C performance hints
 chart: true
 ---

+# Fast5 I/O

+--iop option can be used to specify the number of I/O processes.
+Useful for a RAID system.
+Moving fast5 files to an SSD storage will also help.

+# CPU-GPU processing

 The default parameters may not give the best performance for atypical datasets.
 If a drastic performance impact was detected, f5c will print parameter tuning suggestions.
 The tunable parameters in f5c that affects performance are as follows.